axibase/atsd-use-cases/research/average-american-debt-profile/README.md

 always be something opaque and esoteric to the average man, leading to many people denouncing the Federal Reserve System entirely, occasionally opting for a return of the gold standard or leveling accusations of wrong-doing.

-However, after reviewing the data above, it seems that at least on a consumer level, the average American actually has more today than they would have had thirty years ago, or even just five years ago.
+However, after reviewing the data above, it seems that at least on a consumer level, the average American has more today than they would have had thirty years ago, or even just five years ago.
 Of course, the Federal Reserve is not completely responsible for the wise consumer choices made in the current decades, but monetary policy enacted by the various branches of the Federal
 Reserve are responsible for maintaining the economic conditions that Americans, and consumers the world over, have come to expect